Own-Data-Privateer/hoardy-web/README.md

 - feed a subset of your archives to [the `hoardy-web` CLI tool](./tool/) to [generate a static offline website mirror a-la `wget -mpk`](./tool/#mirror), which you can then view with your favorite web-browser as normal;
   except, unlike with `wget` you can discover you dislike the result, change some options, and re-generate the mirror **without re-downloading anything**;

-- you use `hoardy-web` to simply maintain a tree of symlinks pointing to latest WRR file for each URL and then read them --- by using `w3m`, `pandoc`, any other HTML reader you want, or feed them to TTS engine, or a Braille display --- via some [scripts](./tool/script/);
+- you use `hoardy-web` to simply maintain a tree of symlinks pointing to latest `WRR` file for each URL and then read them --- by using `w3m`, `pandoc`, any other `HTML` reader you want, or feed them to TTS engine, or a Braille display --- via some [scripts](./tool/script/);
   personally, I prefer this one, because I hate web browsers and prefer to read most things from a TTY;

 - (TODO: eventually, when that gets implemented, a Wayback Machine-like Web UI for replay).

 ### For a more technical user

-Alternatively, you can programmatically access that data by asking [the `hoardy-web` CLI tool](./tool/) to dump WRR files into JSONs or verbose CBORs for you, or you can [just parse WRR files yourself](./doc/data-on-disk.md) with readily-available libraries.
+Alternatively, you can programmatically access that data by asking [the `hoardy-web` CLI tool](./tool/) to dump `WRR` files into JSONs or verbose CBORs for you, or you can [just parse `WRR` files yourself](./doc/data-on-disk.md) with readily-available libraries.

 Since the whole of `hoardy-web` (the project) adheres to [the philosophy described above](#philosophy), the simultaneous use of `Hoardy-Web` (the extension) and `hoardy-web` (the tool) helps immensely when developing scrapers for uncooperative websites: you just visit them via your web browser as normal, then, possibly years later, use the `hoardy-web` tool to organize your archives and conveniently programmatically feed the archived data into your scraper without the need to re-fetch anything.

-Given how simple the WRR file format is, you can modify any HTTP library to generate WRR files, thus allowing you to use the `hoardy-web` tool with data captured by other software, and use data produced by the `Hoardy-Web` extension as inputs to your own tools.
+Given how simple the `WRR` file format is, you can modify any `HTTP` library to generate `WRR` files, thus allowing you to use the `hoardy-web` tool with data captured by other software, and use data produced by the `Hoardy-Web` extension as inputs to your own tools.

-Which is why, personally, I patch some of the commonly available FLOSS website scrapers to dump the data they fetch as WRR files so that in the future I could write my own better scrapers and indexers and test them on a huge collected database of already collected inputs immediately.
+Which is why, personally, I patch some of the commonly available FLOSS website scrapers to dump the data they fetch as `WRR` files so that in the future I could write my own better scrapers and indexers and test them on a huge collected database of already collected inputs immediately.

-Also, as far as I'm aware, `hoardy-web` is a tool that can do more useful stuff to your WRR archives than any other tool can do to any other file format for HTTP dumps with the sole exception of WARC.
+Also, as far as I'm aware, `hoardy-web` is a tool that can do more useful stuff to your `WRR` archives than any other tool can do to any other file format for `HTTP` dumps with the sole exception of `WARC`.

 ## <span id="more-docs"/>What does it do, exactly?
 I have questions.